 International partner campuses - An education institution located outside of Melbourne which has been approved to deliver VU courses on their campuses.

 International student - A student who travels from another country to study at VU in Melbourne or who attends classes overseas at a partner institution.
-Students from more than 30 countries study at our onshore campuses, and at partner institutions across Asia, including Singapore, Malaysia, Bangladesh, China, Vietnam, Korea and Thailand.
+Students from more than 30 countries study at our onshore campuses, and at partner institutions across Asia, including Singapore, Malaysia, China, Vietnam, Sri Lanka and India.

 You are considered an international student, and are subject to international full-fee tuition, if you: